HannaHojaiji/EE-209AS/README.md

 ###### [4] Anand, S. Abhishek, and Nitesh Saxena.
 "Noisy Vibrational Pairing of IoT Devices."
 IEEE Transactions on Dependable and Secure Computing 16.3 (2018): 530-545.

+## Steps to program the watch, track the sensor data, record, store and anlyze the data (Hannaneh Hojaiji)
+To program the watch first you need to reset the watch, pair with your phone using the "Wear OS" app from Google play.
+To program the watch on CMD go to the platform-tools where you have the adb debugging.
+The run the following two commands

+To get the wear app started, you need to set the following dependencies: dependencies {
+  implementation 'androidx.wear:wear:1.0.0'
+  implementation 'com.google.android.support:wearable:2.5.0'
+  compileOnly 'com.google.android.wearable:wearable:2.5.0'
+}
+Make sure your sdk version is 28 for any font variations, In main gradle: classpath 'com.android.tools.build:gradle:3.5.3' In gradle wrapper: distributionUrl=https\://services.gradle.org/distributions/gradle-5.4.1-all.zip Get the latest versions of the gradele and plugins to be able to run this code.
 ###### HH: Implement the ADB debugging over BT on watch (1) https://developer.android.com/studio/releases/platform-tools.html
 ###### (2) https://www.youtube.com/watch?v=v6_mtCAOops
 ###### (3) https://developer.android.com/training/wearables/apps/debugging
+If you are not able toconnect to watch trough the server try the following:
 To debug the adb server https://androidforums.com/threads/adb-shell-error-more-than-one-device-and-emulator.48572/